mcuadros/ofelia/README.md

 ### Docker label configurations

-In order to use this type of configuration, Ofelia needs access to Docker socket.
+In order to use this type of configuration, Ofelia needs access to the Docker socket.

 > ⚠ **Warning**: This command changed!
 Please remove the `--docker` flag from your command.